Helping divers make informed choices about training, skills, safety, and gear.

 Learn Why Checklists Matter in Diving

 Scuba diving requires attention to detail, situational awareness, and disciplined procedures.
-A well-structured checklist significantly reduces errors, enhances safety, and improves overall dive experiences.
+A well-structured checklist reduces errors, enhances safety, and improves overall dive experiences.
+Used consistently, it also creates a shared language with your buddy team before each dive.

 The Role of Human Factors in Diving Errors